socketio/socket.io-client-java/README.md

 [![Build Status](https://github.com/socketio/socket.io-client-java/workflows/CI/badge.svg)](https://github.com/socketio/socket.io-client-java/actions)

-This is the Socket.IO v1.x and v2.x Client Library for Java, which is simply ported from the [JavaScript client](https://github.com/socketio/socket.io-client).
+This is the Socket.IO Client Library for Java, which is simply ported from the [JavaScript client](https://github.com/socketio/socket.io-client).

-**Does not yet support Socket:IO v3.x, use v2.x instead!**

 See also: